carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cert-dcl54-cpp.rst

 cert-dcl54-cpp
 ==============

-The cert-dcl54-cpp checker is an alias, please see `misc-new-delete-overloads <misc-new-delete-overloads.html>`_ for more information.
+The cert-dcl54-cpp check is an alias, please see `misc-new-delete-overloads <misc-new-delete-overloads.html>`_ for more information.